 5. Log in

 Get started by creating an account and logging in.
-Note the reminder to make sure you're at the official website and not a phishing site.
+Note the reminder to make sure you're at the real thing and not a phishing site.

 Regulation.
 Binance is based in Malta, and is only lightly regulated under the still-developing Maltese Virtual Financial Assets (VFA) act.
 It could be argued that although Binance takes steps to comply with all the regulations it needs to, it has historically taken steps to minimize the number of regulations it needs to comply with.